 After the outbreak of World War II, she bravely continued her charity work with the same intensity.

-During the German Occupation of Greece she faced the irony of having two sons-in-law fighting on the German side and one son (Philip) fighting in the British Royal Navy.
+During the German Occupation of Greece, she faced the irony of having two sons-in-law fighting on the German side and one son (Philip) fighting alongside the British Royal Navy.

-It is said that, when visited by a German general who asked her, “Is there anything I can do for you?” she replied, “You can take your troops out of my country.”
+It is said that when visited by a German general who inquired about how he could help her, she replied, “You can take your troops out of my country.”

 Several years later, when a member of the Cohen family happened to meet her in Rome and thanked her, she responded: “I was just doing my job.”